hoangsvit/eplus.dev/cme3q0s5b000702l50pr5fukx.md

 You can switch back and forth between the Editor and the Terminal by clicking the **Open Editor** and **Open Terminal** buttons, respectively.
 Try switching back and forth between these two environments now.

-1. Start by creating a folder in which to store your work for this lab, by selecting **File** &gt; **New Folder**, enter `mpc-ethereum-demo`, and click **OK**.
+1. Start by creating a folder in which to store your work for this lab, by selecting **File** > **New Folder**, enter `mpc-ethereum-demo`, and click **OK**.
 All of the files you create in this lab, and all of the work you do in Cloud Shell, will take place in this folder.

 #### package.json

 1. Now create a `package.json` file.
-In the Cloud Editor window, click the **File** &gt; **New File** menu to create a new file.
+In the Cloud Editor window, click the **File** > **New File** menu to create a new file.
 When prompted for the new file's name, enter `package.json` and press the **OK** button.
 Make sure the new file ends up in the `mpc-ethereum-demo` project folder.

 2. Place the following code into the package.json file.
 This will tell our image what packages should be used for the mpc application.
 In this case, we're using the `@google-cloud/kms`, `@google-cloud/storage`, `ethers`, and `fast-crc32c` libraries.

 ```json